akuldr67/MPI-Kmeans/README.md

 ```
 mpiexec -n 4 ./k_means
 ```
 where 4 is the number of processors.
-You can give any integer value greater than 1.
+You can give any positive integer value to n.
 But generally machines have 4 processors, so giving value of n greater 4 will create lot of overhead and actually increase the time taken.